-The Theories of ‘Stonehenge’
+The theories of stonehenge

 ‘Stonehenge’ is a response to the ISTD brief ‘Mapping the World’ that asked participants to typographically express, communicate and identify an intriguing insight that aids our understanding of the world.
 This could be accomplished by conducting a study on origins and historical developments.
 It might focus on a map's cultural, political, social, scientific, or geographical aspects.